-- Eukaryotic cells contain structures called organelles, which are not found in prokaryotic cells.
-This makes them bigger than prokaryotic cells.
-One such organelle is the nucleus, which houses the DNA. - 25 Remember, NAD+ and NADH are abbreviations, not chemical formulas.
+- Eukaryotic contain structures called organelles, many of which are not found in prokaryotic cells.
+One such organelle is the nucleus, which houses the DNA. - Prokaryotic cells are usually smaller.
+They do not contain nuclei, so their DNA is floating around in the cytoplasm.
+They do contain ribosomes to carry out protein synthesis.